 Admissions, Program, and

-Eliseo R. Puig is a law clerk to the Honorable Christine M. Arguello of the United States District Court for the District of Colorado.
+Eliseo R. Puig is a litigation associate in the Denver office of Arnold & Porter Kaye Scholer LLP.
 Eliseo received his bachelor’s degree in political science from the University of Missouri-Columbia and his Juris Doctor from Harvard Law School, where he served as President of La Alianza, the Latino student affinity organization.
-After concluding his service with Judge Arguello, Eliseo will join the Denver office of Arnold & Porter, LLP, where his practice will focus on commercial litigation.
+Before entering private practice, Eliseo clerked for the Honorable Christine M. Arguello on the United States District Court for the District of Colorado.

 Eliseo has a strong commitment to public service and believes that mentorship, especially for young people from underrepresented communities, is the gateway to personal and professional success.
 Law School… Yes We Can delivers high-impact interventions to talented young people reaching for higher education, and Eliseo is delighted to be a part of an organization that will change the face of our legal profession.